About the Epson Home Cinema 2150

-- Display web pages and images stored in the "Photo" library of your
+- Display web pages and images stored in the "Photo" library of your mobile device.

-sources, AV mute, freeze, audio settings, operate menu, zoom by finger with Touchpad and more.
+- Use the built-in projector remote control feature to control input sources, AV mute, freeze, audio settings, operate menu, zoom by finger with Touchpad and more.

 - Send files from your email or cloud storage apps to the iProjection app.

 - Marker function enables highlighting and annotation of projected photos and documents and also saving annotation to your device

 - Supported Formats & Activities: Microsoft Word (.doc, .docx, Office 2003 or later), Microsoft PowerPoint (.ppt, .pptx, Office 2003 or later), Microsoft Excel (.xls, .xlsx, Office 2003 or later), Keynote (.key), Adobe PDF(v1.7) (.pdf, Acrobat 8 compatible or later), .JPG, and .PNG.

 - Activities Not Supported: The Epson iProjection app does not support video playback, PowerPoint and Keynote animations, or mirroring.

 Built-in Speaker + Audio Output: The PowerLite Home Cinema 2150 has its own built-in, rear-panel 10W mono speaker.
 It also features a stereo 3.5mm audio output to connect an external AV receiver or powered speaker.